-- (i) the overall pool of variable remuneration that will be awarded, and - (ii) the amount of variable remuneration that will be paid or vested.
+(i) the overall pool of variable remuneration that will be awarded, and b.
+Performance assessment at Waystone

+(ii) the amount of variable remuneration that will be paid or vested.
 In the event Waystone becomes unable to maintain a sound financial situation, it will revise the variable remuneration in order to reduce it.